| What is Partner Services? |

 Yes.
 You may have heard it called Partner Notification, Contact Tracing, or Disclosure Assistance Services.

 There are materials available that address "Disclosure Assistance Services" or Partner Services.
 Poster may be obtained to display in clinic settings and medical providers' offices, and postcards are available for clients to share with partners and colleagues.

-The Virginia Department of Health protects your health information and will not release it to law enforcement.
-If such information is requested, the health department seeks a protective court order to block its release.
+The Virginia Department of Health protects your health information.
+If such information is requested by law enforcement, the health department will require a court order to block its release and subsequently request assistance from the Office of the Attorney General prior to the release of any information.
 The health department takes patient confidentiality very seriously.
 The Partner Services process will not work unless the Virginia Department of Health protects patient information to the greatest extent possible.

 Partner Services (identifying, testing and providing treatment to individuals at risk for STDs and HIV) is one of the most effective methods of stopping disease transmission.
 Many people are unaware that they may have been exposed to an infection.
 Because many diseases have no symptoms, people can continue to pass them to others without knowing it or suffer long-term health consequences.

 Health department staff can discuss these concerns with you and help you make a plan, identify support, or obtain referrals for shelters and organizations that specialize in domestic violence.

 Although there are some cases in which a partner might figure out who infected them, the health department will not confirm this information.
 This does mean you need to have a conversation with your partner.
 However, if your partner is not informed, they could pass the STD back to you after you are treated.
 If they’ve been infected with HIV, they deserve to know so that they can obtain treatment to prolong their life and avoid passing the virus to someone else.
 Health department staff can help prepare you for this conversation or can talk with you and your partner together.

 No. The health department will protect your information and will not disclose it to your employer.